ucb-stat133/stat133-fall-2019/README.md

 ## 15. R Packaging (part 2)

 - :card_index: __Dates__: Dec 02-06
-- :paperclip: __Topics__: Creating an R package can seem overwhelming at first.
+- :speech_balloon: __Topics__: Creating an R package can seem overwhelming at first.
 So we'll keep working on the creation of a relatively basic package.
 This will give you the opportunity to apply most of the concepts seen in the course.
-- :file_folder: __Notes__:
+- :pencil: __Notes__:
     + [Pack YouR Code](https://www.gastonsanchez.com/packyourcode) (by Sanchez)
 - :book: __Reading__:
     + See package components: [http://r-pkgs.had.co.nz](http://r-pkgs.had.co.nz/) (R packages by Wickham)